juano2310/SuperCAN/docs/PING_MONITORING.md

 ## Overview

-The SuperCAN library now includes automatic connection monitoring through periodic ping/pong exchanges.
-The **broker** actively monitors client health by pinging them at regular intervals, and automatically marks unresponsive clients as inactive.
+The SuperCAN library includes automatic connection monitoring through periodic ping/pong exchanges.
+The **broker** actively monitors client health by pinging them at regular intervals, and automatically marks unresponsive clients as offline.

+## Real-Time Online Status

+**NEW:** Clients are automatically marked as **online** when they send **any** message to the broker, including:
+- Subscribe/Unsubscribe requests
+- Publish messages
+- Direct messages
+- Ping messages
+- Pong responses (to broker pings)
+- Peer-to-peer messages

+This provides immediate online status updates without relying solely on ping/pong exchanges.
+Auto-ping is optional and provides an additional layer of monitoring for idle clients.

 ## How It Works

 ### Broker-Side (Active Monitoring)

+1. **Automatic Online Tracking**: Marks clients as online when any message is received
-1. **Periodic Pings**: The broker sends PING messages to all registered clients at a configurable interval
+2. **Periodic Pings** (Optional): The broker sends PING messages to all registered clients at a configurable interval
-2. **Response Tracking**: Tracks PONG responses from each client
+3. **Response Tracking**: Tracks PONG responses from each client
-3. **Missed Ping Counter**: Increments a counter for each unanswered ping
+4. **Missed Ping Counter**: Increments a counter for each unanswered ping
-4. **Auto-Disconnect**: Marks clients as inactive after exceeding max missed pings
+5. **Auto-Disconnect**: Marks clients as offline after exceeding max missed pings
-5. **Callbacks**: Triggers `onClientDisconnect` callback when a client times out
+6. **Callbacks**: Triggers `onClientConnect` when first message received, `onClientDisconnect` when client times out

 ### Client-Side (Passive Response)